 The Viking Link Electricity Interconnector Project was included in the European Union's List of Projects of Common Interest (PCI) under The Regulation for the trans-European energy infrastructure (EU 347/2013) (hereby referred to as the TEN-E Regulation) on 18 November 2015.
 The list was adopted by Commission Delegated Regulation (EU) 2016/89 and the Viking Link project is therefore a PCI.

-For more information on PCIs please visit the European Commission’s website at http://ec.europa.eu/energy/infrastructure/pci/pci_en.htm
+For more information on PCIs please visit the European Commission’s http://ec.europa.eu/energy/infrastructure/pci/pci_en.htm

 The TEN-E Regulations have been developed to ensure the timely development and inter-operability of energy networks in European Union Member States and the Europe Economic Area (EEA).
 It sets out guidelines for streamlining the permitting processes for major energy infrastructure projects that contribute to European energy networks.